 Use your fingers to poke down the length of the loaf, forming 5 deep ridges lengthwise as shown in the picture.
-To make these indentations you can use back of knife or spatula.
+To make these indentations you can use back of a knife or spatula.
 Ensure that the indentations are deep enough, otherwise, the bread will puff up.

 Rub half of the prepared flour paste on the dough.
 Sprinkle Nigella seeds on it.
 Gently press down the seeds.
 Let the dough rest for 10-15 minutes.

 Repeat the same process with other portion of the dough.

 Now bake the loaves in preheated oven for about 20 minutes or until the bread becomes golden brown.
 Once baked, transfer the baked bread to the cooling rack.
 Let it rest for 10 minutes.

 After 10 minutes, slice the bread and serve with your choice of gravy.
 This bread is known as the thickest flatbread.
 It has the rustic crust with a soft and chewy crumb.
 You can store this bread in an airtight container in the refrigerator for a couple of days.

 Buy Tools and Ingredients used in this recipe

 Naturally Colorful Bread List by #BreadBakers

 - Baked Pita Bread from A Day in the Life on the Farm